jdmehtaltd/eastlearning-test/README.md

 ## TDD

 TDD is pretty standard now with well documented benefits and my first task will be to configure PHPUnit.
 I have read that Pest may be a better option.
 But for now, PHPUnit may be the easier option since it is more popular.
+Unit test run config works inside PHPStorm.